APA Formatting - Quick Guide

 - Use active voice.

-- Use past or present perfect tense for literature reviews and description, if the discussion is of past events.
-Use past tense when referring to results and experiments previously conducted. (see pp. 65-66)
+- Use past or present perfect tense (researchers have shown) for a lit review and description.
+Use past tense when referring to results and experiments previously conducted (pp. 77-79).

 - The word “Abstract” should be centered on the first line.

-- The abstract is not an introduction and will not contain any citations; see pp. 25-27 for what types of information to include.
+- The abstract is not an introduction to the paper and will not contain any citations.

-- APA uses heading to separate paper sections.
-Always use headings in order, beginning with level 1.
+- Always use headings in order, beginning with level 1.

-- For each section, include at least two subsection headings or none at all (see p.
+- For each section, include at least two subsection headings or none at all.
+This follows the same principle as an outline: section one would be divided into sections A and B or more.
+A cannot stand alone. (see p.
 62)

 - First level: centered, boldface, uppercase and lowercase heading